Joann is the Co-founder and Director of Dharma Yoga Nantucket offering yoga classes year round in the hayloft at Bartlett’s Farm.

 She is responsible for creating, developing and teaching the annual Yoga program at The Sankaty Head Golf Club.
-She teaches year round at The Westmoor Club, named one of 2009′s most distinguished clubs in America.
-Joann is the co-founder of Dharma Yoga Nantucket, offering Yoga classes year round in the Hayloft at Bartlett’s Farm.
-She and her husband Ted are the founders of the annual Nantucket Yoga Festival.
+She also teaches year round at The Westmoor Club.
+Joann is the co-founder of the annual Nantucket Yoga Festival.

 She recently returned from a pilgrimage to the spiritual heart of India with bhakti teacher Raghunath.

 Joann is profoundly grateful to all the teachers along the way who have encouraged her to follow her heart.
 In particular, she is thankful to Dharma Mittra, a true Yoga Master, who at 75-years of age, continues to teach daily with humility and love.

 She lives on Nantucket year-round with her husband Ted and their dog Lucie.
 It is her great joy to teach students of all ages and levels of ability sharing with them the many benefits of Yoga.

 Ted is Co-Founder of Dharma Yoga Nantucket.

 Ted’s practice has been a long and winding road.
 It began with an Asana practice at age 19, advanced meditation techniques years later, then more advanced practices nearly 20 years after that.
 In the end he earned a teaching certificate.